FareedNathani/python-growth-mindset-challenge/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, feel free to reach out via [your contact information].
+For any inquiries, feel free to reach out via www.linkedin.com/in/fareed-nathani-30180a324.